 What is anesthesia and its consequences

-Anesthesia is a human condition in which there is a loss of consciousness, created artificially.
-Introduction to narcotic sleep is a necessity during any surgical operations, this allows you to avoid pain shock, which causes negative changes in the body, up to cardiac arrest.
-In medicine, three types of anesthesia are used:
+Anesthesia is a human condition in which a loss of consciousness occurs, created artificially.
+Introduction to narcotic sleep is a necessity when performing any surgical operations; this allows you to avoid painful shock, which causes negative changes in the body, including cardiac arrest.
+There are three types of anesthesia used in medicine:

 • intramuscular injection;